-I rarely took advantage of the perks of ownership, but this morning, I am prepping for the meeting that could change the course of my career and I’m running late.
+I rarely take advantage of the perks of ownership, but this morning, I am prepping for the meeting that could change the course of my career and I’m running late.
 So, shrugging the leather motorcycle pack off of my shoulders, I take the stairs two at a time toward Hurst Café’s open front doors, gliding past the growing line of Angelinos waiting impatiently to give their coffee and breakfast orders--doing my best to avoid eye contact with the customers I pass.

-She must be annoyed by my reaction because then her eyes narrow.
+She must be annoyed by my reaction because her eyes narrow.
 I open my mouth to apologize, a charming explanation already forming on my lips when the barista I’d hired just last week calls my name from behind the counter.